Rockstar Research Reports for Market SurveysJim Whaley

 Attributes of Thoughtfully Designed Research Reports

-Research reports are the culmination of market surveys you have conducted through unrelenting effort and often a hefty investment of time and money.
+Research reports are the culmination of market surveys or online focus groups you have conducted through unrelenting effort and often a hefty investment of time and money.

 Not wanting all your effort to go to waste, you must ensure that your report is effective in its presentation of the data.
 This ensures that your report is readable, analyzable, and capable of dictating the steps you should take, based on your findings, to take your business to the next level.